GyroSuperintelligence/BabyLM/guides/Genetics.md

     return G[key_index]
 ```

+**Why this is foundational:**
+- **Epigenome coherence:** The evolving tensor T is always compared against the closure set of 256 canonical patterns.
+- **Reversibility & auditability:** Every output byte is traceable to the exact canonical pattern that produced it.
+- **Thread/file keys:** The same output_byte stream is reused for encryption, ensuring unity between generation and security.

-- All code and engines (including S4/Intelligence) MUST use this route for byte emission.
+All code and engines must use this route for byte emission, ensuring epigenome coherence, reversibility, and security.
-- No threshold-based, chirality, or direct sum methods are allowed for canonical operation.
-- This ensures epigenome coherence, reversibility, and security as described above.

 ### 4.5 S4: Intelligence Engine